electrical-and-electronic-measurement/EasyEIS-with-SMU/README.md

 ## License

-The content of this repository is open source and published under LICENSE).
+The content of this repository is open source and published under GNU General Public License v3.0 [LICENSE](LICENSE).

 ## How To Contribute